-The values of our Community Access program come from the heart of Alpha’s formation over 40 years ago – that all individuals have unique interests and want to feel valued by their community.
-We started the Community Access Program as a contracted service with King County to support full inclusion for our clients in the community.
+The values of our Community Access program come from the heart of Alpha’s formation over 47 years ago – that everyone has unique interests and wants to feel valued by their community.
+We started this program as a contracted service with King County to support full inclusion for our clients in the community.

-Participants are supported by Alpha’s Community Access staff.
-All services are guided by an individualized Community Access plan created in collaboration with the client, guardians, family members, and other people close to the Community Access participant.
+Participants are supported by our Community Access staff.
+All services are guided by an individualized plan created in collaboration with the client and their guardian(s), family members, & other people close to them.

-Some examples of our clients’ activities include volunteering at animal shelters and the Hunger Intervention Program, singing with a choir, visiting local coffee shops, and spending time at neighborhood community centers.
+Some examples of our clients’ activities include fishing, golfing, volunteering at animal shelters, singing with a choir, visiting local coffee shops, going to the zoo, and spending time at neighborhood community centers.

-To Qualify, an individual must fall into either of these two eligibility categories:
+To Qualify, an individual must fall into 1 of these 2 eligibility categories:

-For more information about Alpha’s Community Access Services, contact the Community Access Team:
+For more information about Alpha’s Community Access Services, please contact: